Claudia Tenney: 2014

-In 2014, Tenney ran for the Republican nomination for New York's 22nd congressional district, losing the June 24 primary to incumbent Republican Richard L. Hanna by six points, 47-53%.
+In 2014, Tenney ran for the Republican nomination for New York's 22nd congressional district, losing the June 24 primary to incumbent Republican Richard L. Hanna by six points, 53% to 47%.
 Tenney ran to the right of Hanna.

 2016

 Tenney again sought election to Congress from the 22nd District in the 2016 elections.
 Hanna retired weeks later, denying that the prospect of a primary rematch with Tenney was a factor.
 Tenney was endorsed by the Conservative Party of New York State, the pro-life Susan B. Anthony List, the Citizens United Victory Fund, and New Yorkers for Constitutional Freedoms PAC.
 Hanna did not endorse her.

 Tenney won a three-way Republican primary on June 28, 2016.
 She defeated Democrat Kim Myers and Independent/Reform Party candidate Martin Babinec in the November general election with 44% of the vote to Myers's 39% and Babinec's 13%.

 2018

 On March 3, 2018, Tenney confirmed that she would seek reelection in 2018.
-The Democrats nominated New York State Assemblymember Anthony Brindisi of nearby Utica, who had served alongside Tenney in the Assembly.
+The Democratic Party nominated New York State Assemblymember Anthony Brindisi of nearby Utica, who had served alongside Tenney in the Assembly.
 Brindisi outraised Tenney, ending the year with $581,851 to Tenney's $573,486.
 In March 2018, The Hill wrote that Tenney was "embracing President Trump's confrontational style."
 In August, Trump spoke at a fundraiser for Tenney in Utica, the first time a president had visited the Mohawk Valley in nearly 70 years.

 On election night, Brindisi led by 1,293 votes.
 By November 20, Brindisi's lead grew to over 3,900 votes, exceeding the number of outstanding absentee ballots.
 On November 21, Tenney told local radio station WUTQ-FM that it was unlikely she would overtake Brindisi, and agreed to help with the transition, but said that she wanted to see every ballot counted.
 She conceded a week later, on November 28.
 Her defeat made New York's 22nd congressional district the most pro-Trump congressional district in the nation flipped by a Democrat in 2018.